Syed-Asif-Wolken/blockchain-demo/README.md

 - If not we increment the nonce and calculate the hash in a loop
 - The loop goes on until we hit the jackpot

-**Note:** I am starting with the default value of nonce here and incrementing it by one.
-But there are more sophisticated strategies to start and increment a nonce in real-world applications.
+**Note:** Nonce starts from 0 and is incremented by 1 here.
+More sophisticated strategies to start and increment a nonce are available in real-world applications.

 ### Block Validation
 - The stored hash of the current block is actually what it calculates